vlitejs/vlite/README.md

     <img src="https://yoriiis.github.io/cdn/static/vlitejs/logo.svg" alt="vLitejs logo" width="250" />
 </p>

-`vLitejs` is a fast and lightweight JavaScript library for customizing video and audio player.
+vLitejs (pronounced `/viːlaɪt/`) is a fast and lightweight JavaScript library for customizing video and audio player.
 Written in native JavaScript without dependency, it is built around an API of providers and plugins to extend these capabilities and keep the core with the minimal functionnalities.

 HTML5 video and audio players are automatically included.
 Other providers like Youtube or Vimeo can be loaded on demand with the [Provider API](./src/providers/README.md).
 Plugins uses the same logic and can be loaded on demand by the [Plugin API](/src/plugins/README.md).
 Others providers and plugins can be created and loaded by the library.

-## Why `vLitejs`?
+## Why vLitejs?

 - If you are concerned about your app's loading performance, this library makes sense as it is extremely lightweight compared to the competition (only 6 KB).
 - It is quite rare to need to be compatible with HTML5, Youtube, Vimeo and Dailymotion at the same time.
 The library contains by default only HTML5 capabilities and exposed the Provider API to extend capabilities with other providers.
 - If you need specific behaviors, the plugin API allows to extends the library capabilities.
 - If you need to create a video or audio player with a custom skin harmonized for all web browsers.

-Sizes of the `vLitejs` bundle compared to the competition:
+Sizes of the vLitejs bundle compared to the competition:

 |              | vLitejs |  Plyr  | Videojs |
 | ------------ | :-----: | :----: | :-----: |